jxchen21/SekaiSort/README.md

 CleanImage: Crops tier screenshot to desired size and removes background

-ProcessTier: Uses Tesseract OCR to extract rank and username from screenshot, returns sorted results (Requires Tesseract to be installed!)
+ProcessTier: Uses Tesseract OCR to extract rank and username from screenshot, returns sorted results.

 NextJS App: Complete!
+Catch it live at https://sekaisort-production.up.railway.app/sort-tiers

 Made with 💖 by Arctic